next-hat/documentation/docs/guides/nanocl/advanced-usage/virtual-machine.md

 ```sh
 nanocl vm run myvm ubuntu-22
 ```

+You can observe a few options being used:

+* `myvm` - the name of the virtual machine.
+* `ubuntu-22` - the name of the image to use.

 The virtual machine will boot with the following default settings if no options are provided: